The Pilot

 Approvals requiredLambeth Council highways, UK Power Networks load confirmation, street works permits

-Planning permissionNot required — retrofit to existing permitted infrastructure (subject to site-specific review)
+Planning permissionNot required — like-for-like renewal of existing permitted infrastructure (subject to site-specific review)

 From prototype